opencv/opencv-python/README.md

 1. If you have previous/other manually installed (= not installed via ``pip``) version of OpenCV installed (e.g. cv2 module in the root of Python's site-packages), remove it before installation to avoid conflicts.
 2. Select the correct package for your environment:

     There are four different packages and you should **select only one of them**.
 Do not install multiple different packages in the same enviroment.
+There is no plugin architecture: all the packages use the same namespace (`cv2`).
+If you installed multiple different packages in the same environment, uninstall them all with ``pip uninstall`` and reinstall only one package.

     **a.** Packages for standard desktop environments (Windows, macOS, almost any GNU/Linux distribution)